• Skip to primary navigation

 Fresh Tomato Pineapple Salsa

-Fresh tomatoes, pineapple and peppers come together for a refreshing summertime salsa.
+Fresh tomatoes, pineapple, and peppers come together for a tasty summertime fresh pineapple salsa recipe.

 4 from 1 vote